Happy birthday Drupal

 6. Quality content editor experience

 Easy to use content editing is a must for today’s busy marketers.
 Drupal has made great developments in this area, with the new admin theme “Claro” available from Drupal 8.8, with the aim of setting a new standard to clean, clear and accessible editor experience.
-You can find out more about Drupal Content modules here.
+You can find out more about Drupal Content modules at Drupal.org.

 Drupal also has a built-in workflow manager so that content editing can be extended with custom workflows to support different use cases.